 Rule: While the copyright law distinguishes between commercial and nonprofit educational purposes, this distinction is not dispositive of fair use.
 In enacting the law, Congress specifically rejected an exemption that would protect all use for educational purposes.
-More significant to your assessment is whether your intended use of a copyrighted work merely duplicates the work or whether it will alter or transform the original work in such a way as to create something new.
+Court decisions have upheld this position.
+More significant to your assessment is whether your intended use of a copyrighted work merely duplicates the work or whether it will alter or transform the original work in such a way as to create something new that is beneficial to society.
 Where the intended use is educational and transformative, your use is more likely to fall under fair use.
 Even if your use is arguably commercial, your use may still qualify as fair use if it is highly transformative.
 Where your use merely duplicates an original work, it is quite likely that your use will not fall under fair use, even if your use is for nonprofit educational purposes.